The Royal Botanic Garden Edinburgh welcomes all visitors whatever their specific requirements.

 Throughout the Garden, signage is at ground or low level so that information can be readily seen by a child’s eye or when in a seated position.
 The Garden provides 140 benches across the Garden with arms and without.

-The Gateway Restaurant is on the first floor of the John Hope Gateway and can be accessed by the lift, located to the rear of the main wooden spiral staircase in the atrium (see page 10).
+The Gateway Cafe is on the first floor of the John Hope Gateway and can be accessed by the lift, located to the rear of the main wooden spiral staircase in the atrium.
 It takes you directly to the restaurant entrance point.

 - The tables, which are accessible for wheelchair users, offer a view over-looking the bio-diversity Garden.